zearp/OptiHack/text/BIOS_STUFF.md

 Enjoy your newly modified and updated BIOS.
 Feels good right?

-There is a lot more to update and modify here, but for now we're done here.
+There is a lot more to update and modify but for now we're done here.

-> Note: None of these actions will clear the modifications we made in the modified Grub shell.
-Clearing those can probably only be done with a jumper on the motherboard or with the Intel tools we used earlier or the recovery methods that are there to recover from bad or corrupt updates.

 # Verify
 Verify that your microcodes are up to date with [InSpectre](https://www.majorgeeks.com/files/details/inspectre.html).